carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 use environment variables to control the “active” versions for each project but this is cumbersome and error prone.
 Fortunately there are better ways!

-In this episode we are going to see how to manage project specific versions of the NVIDIA CUDA Toolkit, NCCL, and cuDNN using Conda.
+In this episode we are going to see how to manage project specific versions of the NVIDIA packages using Conda.

 ## Are NVIDIA libraries available via Conda?